W.A Pullum was a weight-lifting champion, instructor and author.

 This gives a detailed biography (1086 words) and quotes many other sources of information.

-As their is so much information already available, I have only posted a resume here, with some details that I have not seen in the other sources.
+As there is so much information already available, I have only posted a resume here, with some details that I have not seen in the other sources.

 Horatio William Albert Pullum (1887 – 1960)